 Perfect for dipping into coffee or tea, these Chocolate Chip Almond Biscotti are popular twice-baked Italian cookies with a hearty crunch.
 They are easy to make at home, and will transport you to your favorite cafe.

-While these Italian twice-baked cookies are popular cafe and bakery goodies, they're actually quite easy to make at home!
+These Italian twice-baked cookies are popular cafe and bakery goodies.
+And lucky for all of us, they're actually quite easy to make at home!

 This chocolate chip almond biscotti recipe calls for less than 10 ingredients, most that you probably already have on hand in your pantry and refrigerator.